wcjson/wcjson/wcjson-document.3.md

 *s\_nitems*
 member needs to be set to the number of items available in that array.
-On successful completion that array holds the decoded strings and the *s\_nitems* member is updated to the number of items used in that array.
+On successful completion that array holds the decoded strings and the *s\_idx* member holds the number of items used in that array - that is the index of the next useable item in that array.
 The
 *string*
 member of any